Uniqueness and root-Lipschitz regularity for a degenerate heat equation: Existence of strong, root-Lipschitz solutions

-\end{lemma} \begin{proof} The diffusivity $a$ is bounded away from $0$ and $\infty$ on compact subsets of $\R_+$.
+\end{proposition} \begin{proof} The diffusivity $a$ is bounded away from $0$ and $\infty$ on compact subsets of $\R_+$.
 By hypothesis, $v \asymp 1$, so \eqref{eq:transformed} is uniformly parabolic with bounded coefficients.
-Because $v_0$ is Lipschitz, Krylov--Safonov estimates up to the boundary imply that $v$ is uniformly $\m{C}_{\mathrm{p}}^\beta$ on $[0, T] \times \R$ for some $\beta \in (0, 1)$; see, for instance, Corollary~7.45 in~\cite{L96}.
-From this modest regularity, intermediate Schauder estimates yield higher degrees of smoothness.
-For example, Theorem~11.3 in~\cite{L86} implies $\|v\|_{\m{C}_{\mathrm{p}}^\al} \leq C_0$ and \eqref{eq:derivs-time} for all $\al, \eps \in (0, 1)$ and suitable constants $C_0, C_1$. \end{proof} We wish to improve \eqref{eq:derivs-time} to $|\partial_y v| \lesssim 1$, as this implies that $u$ is root-Lipschitz in our application.
-This sharper bound would follow from the intermediate Schauder estimate \cite[Theorem~11.3]{L86} if it held at the endpoint H\"older exponent $1$.
-We are uncertain, however, whether this endpoint estimate holds in general.
-We therefore establish an independent local-in-time bound on $\partial_y v$ using the particular quasilinear structure of \eqref{eq:transformed}.
-To this end, we require local-in-time existence. \begin{lemma} Under Hypothesis~\textup{\ref{hyp:transformed}}, for all $K \in [1, \infty)$ there exists $C(K,c) \in [1, \infty)$ such that the following holds.
-If $v_0 \in \op{Lip}(\R)$ satisfies $K^{-1} \leq v_0 \leq K$, then \eqref{eq:transformed} has a classical solution $v$ on $[0, C^{-1}] \times \R$ such that $C^{-1} \leq v \leq C.$ \end{lemma}
+Because $v_0$ is Lipschitz, Krylov--Safonov estimates up to the boundary imply that $v$ is $\beta$-H\"older on $[0, T] \times \R$ for some $\beta \in (0, 1)$; see, for instance, Corollary~7.45 in~\cite{L96}.
+We now upgrade this to Lipschitz regularity.